Suzuki Hustler

 The Suzuki Hustler (Japanese: スズキ・ハスラー, Suzuki Hasurā) is a crossover SUV-styled kei car produced by the Japanese automaker Suzuki since 2014.
 The car is also sold by Mazda as the Mazda Flair Crossover (Japanese: マツダ・フレアクロスオーバー, Matsuda Furea Kurosuōbā) through an OEM agreement.

 Name

 Suzuki's design department chose the name "Hustler" to promote the car's lively and rough riding image.
 In Japan, the name was used by Suzuki in the past as the nickname of a two-stroke, dual-sport motorcycle, the Hustler TS series.
 The car's accessories also have a replica sticker of the emblem that was once used in the TS50.
 Suzuki's distributor in the United States had also sold the Suzuki T20 as the Hustler in the second half of the 1960s.

 First generation (MR31S/MR41S; 2014)

+The first generation Hustler was unveiled as 2-door coupe model at 2013 Tokyo Motor Show.
+The first generation Hustler shared platform from the fifth generation Wagon R. The production version was unveiled on 24 December 2013.
+It was offered in 3 grades: A, G, and X, and powered by a R06A engine was available naturally aspirated or in a more powerful, turbocharged version.
 The first generation Hustler went on sale in January 2014, along with Mazda's Flair Crossover rebadge.

-The R06A engine was available naturally aspirated or in a more powerful, turbocharged version.
+The exterior features chrome garnishes around the headlights and black bumpers with silver-painted bumper garnishes.
+Furthermore, the fender arch mouldings and side guards are also unified in black to express a sense of strength.
+The interior features an instrument panel made of coloured panels connected by pipes, and colorued panels are also used on the door trims.

+The first generation received the 2014–2015 Good Design Award.
+In the same year, the car received the 2014 Car of The Year by Japan Automotive Hall of Fame.

+A two-tone option called the J Style, was added in December 2014.
+Features a white two-tone roof and an interior colour that matches the body colour.
+An update version called the J Style II was unveiled at October 2015.